 How to Pick a Real Estate Agent for Buying a Home

-Today’s housing market looks very different from what we’ve experienced in the past few years.
-Higher interest rates and some sellers’ inability to adjust to a different demand have complicated market conditions.
-With this new landscape in mind, arguably the most important first step in your homebuying journey is knowing how to pick a real estate agent.
+Today’s evolving housing market is notably different from what we’ve experienced in the past few years.
+Elevated interest rates may have lowered slightly, but inventory is still on its way to recovery.
+Some sellers also face difficulties adjusting to a different demand and complicated market conditions.
+With this current landscape in mind, arguably the most important first step in your homebuying journey is knowing how to pick a top real estate agent.

-According to a National Association of Realtors report, 86% of buyers said their agent was a useful source of information when navigating the homebuying process.
+According to a recent report by the National Association of Realtors (NAR), 90% of buyers said their agent was a useful source of information when navigating the homebuying process.
 When you choose well, your real estate agent will be your guide as you find your perfect home and make it to the closing table.
 They will walk you through everything you need to know and provide resources you can’t find anywhere else.

 What does a buyer’s agent do?

-• Overseeing the next steps once an offer is accepted — helping with financing approval, keeping track of timelines, explaining the inspection report
+- Overseeing the next steps once an offer is accepted: helping with financing approval, keeping track of timelines, explaining the inspection report, etc.

-Steps 1-5: Put together a list of potential agents
+Steps 1-5: Create a list of potential agents

 1. Think about the communication style you prefer

-The first step to choosing an agent is to decide what communication style works best for you.
-This includes how the agent actually contacts you as well as how they speak and relate to you.
+The first step in choosing an agent is to decide what communication style works best for you.
+This includes how the agent actually contacts you, as well as how they speak and relate to you.

 Some questions to ask yourself include: